 Yes.
 We offer free pregnancy testing at all of our health centers.
-You can walk in for a free pregnancy test at our Ashland, Florence, Cottage Grove, and Grants Pass Health Centers.
-Please call for an appointment for our West Eugene and Eugene-Springfield Health Centers 541-344-9411 or 800-230-PLAN.
+Please make an appointment online or call for an appointment at 541-344-9411 or 800-230-PLAN.

 What do I do if I am pregnant?

 We have trained staff who can give objective information about all of your options and provide the support necessary for you to make your personal and private decision.
 This service is confidential and free of charge.
 Please call 541-344-9411 or 800-230-PLAN if you need assistance or you can make an appointment online.